1. Introduction

 e) Other intelligence

 Information is also gathered from professional teams accessing commissioned services.
-This may include feedback from Social Care Workers, care sourcing or brokerage teams, CHC and FNC Assessment staff, LARCH team staff, Safeguarding professionals or Quality Assurance personnel, whistle-blowers, Somerset Partnership NHS Foundation Trust staff, District Nurses, Community Psychiatric Nurses, GPs, Primary Link, Primary Care Networks and other authorities who commission and provide services in Somerset.
+This may include feedback from Social Care workers, care sourcing or brokerage teams, CHC and FNC Assessment staff, LARCH team staff, Safeguarding professionals or Quality Assurance personnel, whistle-blowers, Somerset Partnership NHS Foundation Trust staff, District Nurses, Community Psychiatric Nurses, GPs, Primary Link, Primary Care Networks and other authorities who commission and provide services in Somerset.

 The Somerset Safeguarding Adults Board has published a service monitoring checklist setting out examples of potential indicators for concern within provider settings.
 The areas of care listed may highlight that care is neglectful and could be harmful to residents, and is of use to professionals working across health and care: https://ssab.safeguardingsomerset.org.uk/wp-content/uploads/SSAB-Service-Monitoring-Checklist-v2.3.pdf